rwhrsbh/AiSubtitlesDictionary/README.md

 ## Installation

 1. Clone this repository.
+2. Navigate to the project directory:

+    `cd AiSubtitlesDictionary`

+3. Install dependencies:

+    `npm install`

+4. Build the project:

+    `npm run build`

-2. Open Chrome and go to `chrome://extensions/`.
+6. Open Chrome and go to `chrome://extensions/`.
-3. Enable "Developer mode" in the top right.
+7. Enable "Developer mode" in the top right.
-4. Click "Load unpacked" and select the extension directory.
+8. Click "Load unpacked" and select the `dist` folder.
-5. Get a free API Key from [Google AI Studio](https://aistudio.google.com/).
+9. Get a free API Key from [Google AI Studio](https://aistudio.google.com/).
-6. Open the extension popup, go to Settings, and enter your API Key.
+10. Open the extension popup, go to Settings, and enter your API Key.

 ## License